danieldiamond/gitlab-analytics/dimensional_modeling.md

 ## Background

-This is to demo work currently done as part of data team's effort to develop EDW using dimensional modelling.
+This is to demo work currently done as part of data team's effort to develop EDW using dimensional modeling.

 * [Proposal issue](https://gitlab.com/gitlab-data/managers/-/merge_requests/1)
 * [Pilot Enterprise Data Warehouse epic](https://gitlab.com/groups/gitlab-data/-/epics/76)

-## Dimensional modelling
+## Dimensional modeling

 DM is part of the Business Dimensional Lifecycle methodology developed by Ralph Kimball which includes a set of methods, techniques and concepts for use in data warehouse design.

 *a logical design technique that seeks to present the data in a standard, intuitive framework that allows for high-performance acces*

-Dimensional Modelling is business process oriented and can be built in 4 steps:
+Dimensional Modeling is business process oriented and can be built in 4 steps:
 1. Choose the business process e.g. track monthly revenue
 2. Declare the grain e.g. per customer
 3. Identify the dimensions